jfoggo/js-cookies/README.md

 ## Features

 * ✅ Set cookies with optional expiration
+* ✅ Set cookies for other paths
 * ✅ Get a cookie by name
-* ✅ Delete a cookie
+* ✅ Delete a cookie by name
 * ✅ Retrieve all cookies as key-value pairs
 * ✅ Get all cookie names (keys)
 * ✅ Get all cookie values (vals)